 Kevlar canoes (Aramid composites)

-Fiberglass composites are stiff, strong and efficient canoes.
-They can be good for whitewater, have sharp entry and exit lines and stand up well to abrasion.
+Fibreglass composites are stiff, strong and efficient canoes.
+They can be good for whitewater, have sharp entry and exit lines, and stand up well to abrasion.

-Fiberglass composite canoe quality greatly varies.
-For every good fiberglass canoe on the market, there are dozens of very poor quality counterparts.
-There is a range of construction processes—be particularly wary of home-built fiberglass.
+Fibreglass composite canoe quality greatly varies.
+For every good fibreglass canoe on the market, there are dozens of very poor quality counterparts.
+There is a range of construction processes—be particularly wary of home-built fibreglass.

-Gordon Baker of Algonquin Outfitters says a good weight for a 16-foot fiberglass canoe is around 60 pounds.
+Gordon Baker of Algonquin Outfitters says a good weight for a 16-foot fibreglass canoe is around 60 pounds.
 If it is closer to 80 or 90 pounds, this could reflect its lesser quality.

-Canoes with carbon fiber are extremely light, but also extremely expensive.
-Carbon fiber can be added in small sections on a canoe to strengthen without increasing the weight too significantly or can be applied as full layers mixed with other fabrics.
+Canoes with carbon fibre are extremely light, but also extremely expensive.
+Carbon fibre can be added in small sections on a canoe to strengthen without increasing the weight too significantly or can be applied as full layers mixed with other fabrics.
 Pure carbon canoes are designed for racing and can be slightly less durable than aramid.

 Major cracks or scratches that expose fabric are not a good sign, but similar to other kinds of composites, surface scratches are almost unavoidable.